irisli/html-paper/README.md

 The file `static-paper.html` (and the linked CSS files) is the base template for all the magic that makes the printing possible.
 It is to stay as light as possible but also demonstrate all the concepts so that it can be easily forked and adapted into other projects.

-## Compatibility
+## Current Compatibility
 - Chrome: Full layout and printing
-- Firefox: Printing layout works but unable to remove page data (url, title, date)
+- Firefox: Font sizing smaller than in Chrome.
+Unable to remove page data (url, title, date) through css.
+Prints 2 pages for a 1 page document.
 - Safari: Printing layout margins
 - IE: Untested